 We are often asked “What exactly is a root canal?”.
 To best explain what the procedure is we should start by explaining the circumstances where a root canal would be necessary.
-Root canal therapy is performed to save a tooth that has been infected or affected by a deep cavity, trauma, or fractures that cause irreversible damage to the nerve of the tooth.
+Root canal therapy is performed to save a tooth that has been infected, or affected by a deep cavity, trauma, or fracture that caused irreversible damage to the nerve of the tooth.
 Treatment involves removing the nerve, disinfecting, and filling the inside of the tooth where the nerve once was.
-If treatment is not performed, bacteria builds up at the root tip and infection can spread to the surrounding bone and circulates throughout your body.
+If treatment is not performed, bacteria builds up at the root tip and infection can spread to the surrounding bone and circulate throughout your body.
 This results in pain and swelling, and the possibility of removing the tooth.

 What are the signs that root canal therapy is needed?

 - Severe tooth pain that is spontaneous or while chewing